gumbobrot/Hazard-Token-Grabber-v2/README.md

 - [x] Step 4: Just put your webhook in line 29 where the code says "WEBHOOK_HERE".
 Simply replace the webhook here with your webhook.

-- _Step 4 help > You need help with creating a webhook??_ [This will help you!](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
+- _Step 4 help > You need help with creating a webhook?_ [This will help you!](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

 - [x] Step 5: (optional) You can also change the settings from line 30 to 37.
 True is enabling the setting, false is disbaling a setting.
 Easy!`